tonyg/syndicate/racket/FAQ.md

   When a message is sent, it is delivered to everyone that is interested in it **at that time**.

-* How to inject an external event (e.g. keyboard press) into the network?
+* How to inject an external event (e.g. keyboard press) into the dataspace?
   - Use `send-ground-message`.
   - (Note that the argument to `send-ground-message` is wrapped in a `message`, so to send `'foo` at the ground level use `(send-ground-message 'foo)` rather than